Saturday, 2 October 2010

 On Saturday, 22nd May 2010, at Moreton Dorset, there was a 75th anniversary Commemoration of the death of T. E. Lawrence, jointly with the 25th anniversary of the formation of the T.E.Lawrence Society.

-Frampton Arms, next to Moreton railway station.
+The day started with a buffet lunch for Society members at the Frampton Arms, next to Moreton railway station.
 The gathering included two ladies who had come all the way from Italy.
 Everyone then motored the couple of miles or so to St. Nicholas' Church, Moreton, for the 'Service of Thanksgiving to Celebrate the Life of Thomas Edward Lawrence 1888-1935', which began at 2 p.m.
 On arrival, the church was found to be already rather full with other Society members, etc.

 The service was conducted by the Rev. Jacquie Birdseye, accompanied by the Moreton Benefice Choir.